dreamcatcher-tech/network/Inbox/2024-07-21 2218 long threading.md

 Store info about the stateboard that is showing at each point in the thread.
 Have summaries for sections, and topics, of which there can be several for a particular section of the thread.

+For now, the switchboard will choose from a list of all agents